nickpts/Pluto.Rover/README.md

 # Pluto Rover

-The solution contains a .NEt 5 library with unit tests
+The solution contains two .NET 5 class libraries and a unit test project.

 ## Design decisions
 - Tried to strike a balance between refactoring and complexity